All Episodes

 I know you've taken a lot of heat for some of your positions as it relates to Ukraine.

-Um as we watch what's happening unfold, from my perspective, I see a sovereign country that not a member of NATO, and I see this as an existential threat to NATO because of you know Putin's just mere evil and brutality, which has been on display, especially the last week, and his threat of nuclear weapons.
+And I see this as an existential threat to NATO because of Putin's just mere evil and brutality, which has been on display, especially last week, and his threat of nuclear weapons.

-Uh not exactly um confidence building on our part, but you've taken some criticism about it.
+Not exactly confidence building on our part, but you've taken some criticism about it.

 I don't want Americans engaged in foreign conflicts or wars.